Iggyikigai/Profile/README.md

 ## About Me

-- 🌟 **Years of Experience**: 4 years in software engineering and data science.
+- 🌟 **Years of Experience**: 4 years in Data Science and AI and Software Developent.
-- 💼 **Current Role**: Penultimate Student graduating in May 2025
+- 💼 **Current Role**: Final Year Student graduating in May 2025
 - 🎓 **Education**: Information Engineering and Media at Nanyang Technological University.
 - 🌐 **Website**: https://iggyikigai.github.io/Profile/